 On April 14, 2004, we and one of our European subsidiaries, Flowserve B.V., entered into an agreement with EIB, pursuant to which EIB agreed to loan us up to €70 million, with the ability to draw funds in multiple currencies, to finance in part specified research and development projects undertaken by us in Europe.
 Borrowings under the EIB credit facility bear interest at a fixed or floating rate of interest agreed to by us and EIB with respect to each borrowing under the facility.
-Loans under the EIB credit facility are subject to mandatory repayment, at EIB's discretion, upon the occurrence of certain events, including a change of control or prepayment of certain other indebtedness.
+Loans under the EIB credit facility are subject to mandatory prepayment, at EIB's discretion, upon the occurrence of certain events, including a change of control or prepayment of certain other indebtedness.
 In addition, the EIB credit facility contains covenants that, among other things, limit our ability to dispose of assets related to the financed project and require us to deliver to EIB our audited annual financial statements within 30 days of publication.
 Our obligations under the EIB credit facility are guaranteed by a letter of credit outstanding under our New Credit Facilities.

-In August 2004 we borrowed \$85 million at a floating interest rate based on 3-month U.S. LIBOR that resets quarterly.
+In August 2004, we borrowed \$85 million at a floating interest rate based on 3-month U.S. LIBOR that resets quarterly.
 As of December 31, 2004, the interest rate was 2.39%.
 The maturity of the amount drawn is June 15, 2011, but may be repaid at any time without penalty.
 Concurrent with borrowing the \$85 million we entered into a derivative contract with a third party financial institution, swapped this principal amount to $\notin$ 70.6 million and fixed the LIBOR portion of the interest rate to a fixed interest rate of 4.19% through the scheduled repayment date.
-We have not applied hedge accounting to the derivative contract, and the unrealized loss on the derivative, offset with the foreign currency translation gain on the underlying loan aggregates to \$3.1 million for the three months ended September 30, 2004, and is included in other expense, net in the consolidated statements of operations.

-Additional discussion of our 2000 Credit Facilities, New Credit Facilities, and EIB credit facility is included in Note 6 to our condensed consolidated financial statements, included in this Quarterly Report.
+Additional discussion of our 2000 Credit Facilities, New Credit Facilities, and EIB credit facility is included in Note 7 to our condensed consolidated financial statements, included in this Amended Quarterly Report.